Cam396/Cam396/README.md

 - 👋 Hi, I’m Cam
-- 👀 I’m interested in: computers
+- 👀 I’m interested in: computers and band (flute and clarinet)
 - 🌱 I’m currently learning: How to repair devices
 - 📫 How to reach me: Contact Me at Cameron.paynevmware@gmail.com